mercuryzheng/mercuryzheng.github.io/_pages/teaching.md

 author_profile: true
 ---

-I tutor undergraduate courses in the department of Psychology.
+I tutor undergraduate courses in the Department of Psychology, HKU.

 ### Course Lists

+* Foundations in Neuroscience
-* Foundations of Cognitive Science
+* Foundations in Cognitive Science
 * Introduction to Psychology
 * Introduction to Quantitative Methods in Psychology